compomics/ThermoRawFileParser/README.md

                                enabled.
   -a, --allDetectors         Extract additional detector data: UV/PDA etc -l, --logging=VALUE        Optional logging level: 0 for silent, 1 for
-                               verbose.
+                               verbose; both numeric and text (case insensitive) value recognized.
   -e, --ignoreInstrumentErrors
                              Ignore missing properties by the instrument.
-  -x, --includeExceptionData Include reference and exception data -L, --msLevel=VALUE        Select MS levels (MS1, MS2, etc) included in the
+  -x, --excludeExceptionData Exclude reference and exception data -L, --msLevel=VALUE        Select MS levels (MS1, MS2, etc) included in the
-                               output, should be a comma-separated list of integers ( 1,2,3 ) and/or intervals ( 1-3 ),
+                               output, should be a comma-separated list of integers (1,2,3) and/or intervals (1-3), open-
-                               open-end intervals ( 1- ) are allowed
-  -P, --mgfPrecursor         Include precursor scan number in MGF file TITLE -N, --noiseData            Include noise data in mzML output -u, --s3_url[=VALUE]       Optional property to write directly the data into
+                               end intervals (1-) are allowed -P, --mgfPrecursor         Include precursor scan number in MGF file TITLE -N, --noiseData            Include noise data in mzML output -u, --s3_url[=VALUE]       Optional property to write directly the data into